Filter Options

 Chobe Luxury Safari Tours

-Chobe National Park is one of the country’s top destinations for a luxury safari.
+Chobe National Park, in Botswana’s northeast, is one of the best in southern Africa, not to mention one of the country’s top destinations for a luxury safari.
 For a start, Chobe has a rich and diverse wildlife offering, all set against the backdrop of picturesque wildlife habitats.
-Add to this a first-class portfolio of luxury accommodation all across the park, and a location that makes it easily accessible from anywhere in the world.
+Add to this a first-class portfolio of luxury accommodations all across the park, and a location that makes it easily accessible from anywhere in the world.
 The only question that arises is why more people don’t know about it as one of southern Africa’s most rewarding luxury safari and wildlife-viewing destinations.

 Selected filters: